draktuls/expresso-prj/README.md

 ## Running
 Have a docker installed and run build script.
 The application will be available on the port *8000*

-If you are not comfortable using docker you could do it manually You need sqlite3 and npm
+If you are not comfortable using docker you could do it manually.
+You need sqlite3 and npm installed.

 ```bash
 cd expresso